Noel-Hann/Software_Engineering_project1/README.md

 ## Project Setup
 Instructions to run the project:

-1. Clone the repository in terminal
+1. Clone the repository in terminal into a folder of your choice
-2. CD into the project file
+2. CD into the project file from the folder
-3. npm install
+3. npm install in terminal
-4. Open the code editor
+4. Open a code editor
-5. Open the code editor terminal
+5. Open the code editor's terminal
 6. npm start
-7. select your emulator/simulator of choice
+7. select your emulator/simulator of choice (you may have to have your emulator/simulator running before selecting it)

-NOTE: Sign in username and password are both "test" because the databse is not implemented yet.
+8. Create An Account then Sign In with those credentials